 Over 45 of our former scholarship recipients have graduated from college and are making their way in the world.
 Of these graduates, more than half, have gone on to obtain advanced degrees!
 Five of these students with advanced degrees have also received or are working on their doctorates.
 The chart below illustrates the academic achievements of these students.

-The majority of our scholarship awards are made to good students who were not necessarily in the top of their class academically at Sacred Heart High School.
-Only about a third of our recipients were in the top 10% of their class academically at Sacred Heart.
+The majority of our scholarship awards are made to good students who were not necessarily in the top of their class at Sacred Heart High School.
+Only about a third of our scholarship recipients were in the top 10% of their class academically at Sacred Heart.
 The chart below shows the class rank at Sacred Heart High School of our scholarship recipients who have graduated from college.

 Our experience is that the primary predictor of success is not necessarily high school academic accomplishments, although that is a useful factor, but rather appears to be a drive and determination to “make a difference”.
 We are both honored by and proud of the accomplishments of our scholarship recipients.
 They are engaged in a wide range of professional pursuits, but what they all have in common is that each of them is “making a difference” in the world.
 The following list provides an update of our college graduates.
 The year after their name is the year they were awarded The Thomas and Elsie Deeley Foundation Scholarship.